Bearish position on health care ETF

 trader is positioning for a trip to the emergency room.

-Overall options volume in XLV is more than twice the average level
+Overall options volume in XLV is more than twice the average level so far today.

 (Chart courtesy of tradeMONSTER)